pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 #### Use affinity to schedule pods

-`PodAntiAffinity` can avoid the situation where different instances of the same component are deployed on the same physical topology node.
+By configuring `PodAntiAffinity`, you can avoid the situation where different instances of the same component are deployed on the same physical topology node.
 In this way, disaster recovery is achieved.
-Detailed user guide for Affinity: [Affinity & AntiAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).
+For the user guide of Affinity, see [Affinity & AntiAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

 The following is an example of a typical service high availability setup: